tongwu-msft/azure-rest-api-specs/api-index/index.md

 }
 ```

 As with the request, most programming languages/frameworks make it easy to process the response message.
-They typically provide this information to you following the request, in a structured format.
-Mainly, you will be interested in confirming the HTTP status code in the response header, and if succsessful, parsing the response body according to the API specification (or the `Content-Type` response header field).
+They typically return this information to your application following the request, allowing you to process it in a typed/structured format.
+Mainly, you will be interested in confirming the HTTP status code in the response header, and if succsessful, parsing the response body according to the API specification (or the `Content-Type` and `Content-Length` response header fields).

 That's it!
-Once you have your Azure AD application registered and a canned technique for acquiring and access token and creating and processing HTTP requests, it's fairly easy to replicate your code to take advantage of new REST APIs.
+Once you have your Azure AD application registered, and a componentized technique for acquiring an access token and creating and processing HTTP requests, it's fairly easy to replicate your code to take advantage of new REST APIs.

 ## Related content